 Three months ago if you had asked me if I wanted to go camping, my answer would have been a big fat NO!
 I honestly couldn’t have thought of anything worse.
+I mean, there were so many questions I had about it: what do you do if you need a wee in the middle of the night, how do you straighten your hair, and more importantly, what should you wear?
 Then we were invited to go camping with Graham’s sister, Kelly and her wife Shenade.
 The kids begged us, and so we booked up to go for two nights.

 With both of us being complete camping virgins, we had absolutely nothing.
 My dad’s friend was giving his spare tent to my parents, so we could borrow that, and my brothers lent us sleeping bags and camping chairs.
 Then we had a stroke of luck – my friend offered to give us a tent (to keep!) and some blow up beds!
 We were also sent a sleeping bag from Vango to review, which you can read about here.
 Kelly and Shenade are experienced campers so had all the cooking equipment and other bits and pieces.